 Not so much an app but this link provides you with the chance to build your own action plan to improve your own mental wellbeing and tackle common mental health problems such as stress, sleep problems, low mood, anxiety, panic, trauma, obsessions and compulsions and social anxiety.
 Don't suffer in silence, every year 1 in 4 of us will suffer with a mental health problem, build a plan today>

 WaitLess uses real-time updates and geo-location technology, to give you current waiting times at all of our A&E and minor injuries units in east Kent – drawn from the official NHS system.

 This information is combined with up-to-the-minute travel time information, giving a ranking of the best places to aim for if you have a minor injury.

-Currently being tested but the NHS App will offer access to a symptom checker, online access to appointments, repeat prescriptions and medical records as well as allowing you to register as an organ donor.
+The NHS App offers access to a symptom checker, online access to appointments, repeat prescriptions and medical records as well as allowing you to register as an organ donor.

 A virtual assistant will help run you through a symptom checker and provide advice.